What is the I-9?

 In order to complete the Section I of the I-9 employment verification process, employees will be required to provide certain biographical information to their hiring department or human resources representative.

 Additionally, by the end of their third day of employment, employees will have to show valid government-issued documentation establishing their identity and eligibility to work in the United States in order to complete Section II of the I-9 Process.
 A List of Acceptable Documents for the I-9 Process can be found here.
 Employers must complete and sign Section 2 of the I-9 within three business days of their date of hire.
 Prospective employees who have completed all contingencies for employment may meet with the department I-9 preparer prior to their first day of employment in order for the department I-9 preparer to review their identifying documents.

 Area of Expertise: completing the I-9 process.

-Rutgers University Center for International Faculty and Student Services
+Rutgers University International Student & Scholar Services

-Contact the Center for International Faculty and Student Services
+Contact International Student & Scholar Services

 Area of Expertise: explaining federal immigration regulations and providing immigration-related services.